-- Complaints can be made by users of CareerHub, which include, but not limited to, employers, third party employment providers, students, staff and members of the public.
+Complaints can be made by users of Western Sydney University CareerHub, which include, but not limited to, employers, third party employment providers, students, staff and members of the public.

-- The employer will be notified of the complaint by Careers staff in relation when raised by a student(s), staff(s) or member(s) of the public.
-Depending on the seriousness of the complaint, we may investigate the incidence and the employers activity on Western Sydney University CareerHub may be temporarily suspended (inactivated).
+The relevant Employer will be notified of a complaint by the Office of Employability and Graduate Success staff when raised by a student(s), graduate(s), staff(s) or member(s) of the public.
+Depending on the seriousness of the complaint, we may investigate the incidence, and the Employer’s activity on Western Sydney University CareerHub may be temporarily suspended (inactivated).

-- If suspended, the employer will not have access to advertise further jobs or events on CareerHub until the complaint is resolved.
+If suspended, the employer will not have access to advertise further jobs or events on Western Sydney University CareerHub until the complaint is resolved.

-- A warning issued (up to three warnings can be issued)
+1. A warning issued (up to three warnings can be issued);